pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 <img src="/assets/miso.jpg"/>

 ##### Born
-May 28th, 2025, Orting WA, to a woman that though I was a girl and called me "pretty girl"
+May 28th, 2025, Orting WA, to pet cats belonging to a woman who mistakenly called him "pretty girl"

 ##### Personality
 I'm the baby and the most spoiled.
 I'm a bit shy around strangers, but I'm very friendly once I get to know you which doesn't take very long.
 I like to do everything with my family, including watching them shower, helping them cook, and snuggling under the covers at bed time.
 I enjoy jumping on my brothers, and attacking everyones hands because it's always play time.
 I'm obsessed with foliage, and bring leaves in the house to play with on a regular basis.
 Aside from leaves, my favorite toy is a 2 legged unicorn llama.
 I'm the most adventurous, and like to go on hikes and bike rides in my back pack.
 Sometimes I will even walk on the leash when I am feeling brave.
 I never hiss at other cats, but I do hiss at dogs.
 I like to steal the treat bag and rip it open.